mazility/OS/README.md

 # OS [CS2205]
-Repository for all assignment from Operating System
+Repository for all assignment from Operating System Course
 ## CPU Scheduling(Assignment 1)
 ```
 Scheduling Algorithms with arrival time in Python